-Slow Cooker Tortellini Soup with sweet Italian chicken sausage, carrots, celery, kale, and three cheese tortellini is so creamy and irresistible that it will become your go-to easy meal.
+Slow Cooker Tortellini Soup with sweet Italian chicken sausage, carrots, celery, kale, and three-cheese tortellini is so creamy and irresistible that it will become your go-to easy meal.
 This soup is incredibly easy to make and tastes like it has been served at a fancy Italian restaurant.
-If you own an Instant Pot or a Crock Pot you can make this heartwarming and flavorful soup for dinner

-The Slow Cooker Tortellini Soup is deliciously filled with perfectly cooked veggies, flavorful sausage, and cheesy tortellini.
-The creamy texture is amazing and if you want to make it even better, top it with a bit of shaved Parmesan and serve it with some fresh bread.
+The Tortellini Soup is deliciously filled with perfectly cooked veggies, flavorful sausage, and cheesy tortellini.
+Also, the creamy texture is amazing and if you want to make it even better, top it with a bit of shaved Parmesan and serve it with some fresh bread.
 Definitely, use the bread for dipping!

-Can you make Creamy Slow Cooker Tortellini Soup in the Instant Pot?
+How to make Tortellini Soup in the Instant Pot?

 - Add the rest of the ingredients with the exception of cream and kale.
 Stir well to combine.